UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 **Watches** are a period of 8 hours.
 There are three (3) watches in a day.
 In summer, two (2) of these watches are daylight, and one (1) is nighttime.
 This is reversed in the winter months.

-During daylight watches, travelers can take one of the following actions:
+During daylight watches, travelers can take one of the following actions as a group:

 - Move 2d6 miles towards another area
 - Hunt, fish, or forage for d3 rations of food or water (natural features permitting)
 - Explore the current area to reveal landmarks
 - Travel within the current area to a discovered landmark

 Travelers must consume 1 unit of **supply** per person each day, or they become **deprived** and cannot regain HP.
-Travelers usually rest in camp overnight, but can conduct a forced march if needed (move 1d6 miles during a nighttime watch, and take 1d6 damage).
+Travelers usually rest in camp overnight, but can conduct a forced march if needed (move 1d6 miles during a nighttime watch, and become **deprived**).

 ### Wilderness Events